alphaXiv/paper-implementations/agent_r1/README.md

 ## Training your own Deep Research Agent

 With the Agent-R1 framework we can now train a Qwen-2.5 model on HotpotQA, a multi-hop Q&A dataset.
 To answer questions like "Which magazine was started first Arthur's Magazine or First for Women?", the agent has access to a tool that can search a Wikipedia-style corpus.
 The answers to these questions also require the agent to make several search calls, thus requiring "multi-turn" interactions with the environment.
 We provide three main scripts to help you get started.
-For training, we used 4 H100 (80GB SXM) GPUs on [Lambda Labs](https://lambda.ai/), with training taking just under 6 hours.
+For training, we used 4 H100 (80GB SXM) GPUs on [Lambda Labs](https://lambda.ai/), with training time as follows w(we used GPU Base Image 22.04 for the training) -

+- **PPO**: Takes around 12 hours
+- **GRPO**: Takes around 20 hours
+-
 ### 1. Running our trained checkpoints!

 Use the below script to run inference with our provided trained checkpoints.